purnimasahoo/aws-python-pytest-appium/README.md

 Pytest Appium Tests

 # Appium
 Appium is a framework that allows for both running tests that manipulate the unit and running tests that verify what users are seeing on the screen.
 This is done by setting up a server for the unit to communicate with, either through the command line or through a UI.
-This is how the majority of tests are run and verified on the unit.
+It also supports automating smart TV and Windows/macOS-based desktop applications.

 # Tutorials

 ### Installation
 --------
+Requirements for the setup:

+Appium and Appium inspector
+Latest edition of Python and JAVA
+Android Studio
+Emulators
+Plugins installation
+IDE (VS Code or PyCharm)
+Sample test run

 Make sure to activate the virtual environment in the terminal.